-- Identify the item that corresponds to the policy you are petitioning. - Complete the Student section, including the request and the rationale, and then sign the petition. - Submit the petition to the appropriate academic advisor and department chair for approval and signature. - Submit the signed petition form to the Registration Office for review by the Petition Committee.
+- Identify the item that corresponds to the policy you are petitioning. - Complete the Student section, including the request and the rationale, and then sign the petition. - Submit the petition to the appropriate Academic Advisor and Department Chair for approval and signature. - Submit the signed petition form to the Registration Office for review by the Petition Committee.

 Once a decision has been made, the Registration Office will be notified.
-A letter responding to the petition will be mailed to the student and the appropriate Phillips personnel.
+A letter responding to the petition will be emailed to the student and the appropriate Phillips personnel.

-35.0 Leave of Absence
+34.0 Leave of Absence

 Students who need to interrupt their academic program for compelling reasons may request a leave of absence (LOA).
 Students may request a leave of absence from their program by submitting the Leave of Absence Request Form which can be found on the Phillips website and in the portal to the Registration Office.
-It is suggested that they first consulting with the department chair and/or academic advisor.
+It is suggested that they first consulting with the Department Chair and/or Academic Advisor.